Manikeshhhh/Manikeshhhh.github.io/_posts/2022-11-27-rce-ec2takeover-dropbox-takeover.md

 ```
 learn more about LaTex [Here](https://www.latex-project.org/about/)
-So i found a subdomain **https://doctex.proc.xxx.com**, this application had many feature like managing team,importing CSV file,PPT,DOC,TEX,XLSX.when ever i see XlSX first i always try XXE, so as always i tried but this didn't work next i had no idea what is this tex file so i tried learning about latex, while reading a blog post medium i found a article that talks about RCE with latex injection.
+So i found a subdomain **https://doctex.proc.xxx.com**, this application had many feature like managing team,importing CSV file,PPT,DOC,TEX,XLSX.when ever i see XlSX first i always try XXE, so as always i tried but this didn't work next i had no idea what is this tex file so i tried learning about latex, while reading a blog post on medium i found a article that talks about RCE with latex injection.
 I started reading about it and i found this [repo](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/LaTeX%20Injection) which had payload of latex injection.
 The application was providing sample .tex file, i downloaded and this extra payload lines in the end.
 ```
 \newread\file